JustinGrote/PWSHGallery/README.md

 to build it and not exceed the 50ms CPU limit or subrequest limit.
 Generally probably not worth the effort as multiplexing package queries is pretty effective

+## PowerShell Gallery Optimization

+Based on testing, fetching a single package info vs fetching all package infos is negligible, so we go ahead and fetch the first 100 results regardless even if we only present less to the user.

 ## ModuleFast flow

 For origin queries, a "cold" hit will fetch all versions and dependencies of a package.
+Based on testing,

 Nuget v3 allows you to present "pages" of data, so we inline the "latest" version which is what 90% of queries will look for as a top page, and then present a "stub" page for all other versions.
 This enables the client to determine what packages meet the dependency criteria without having to perform queries for each version.